semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/release-workflow/pre-releases.md

 We now decide to work on another future major release, in parallel of the beta one, which will also be composed of multiple features, some of them being breaking changes.

 To implement that workflow we can create the branch `alpha` from the branch `beta` and commit our first feature there.
-When pushing that commit, **semantic-release** will publish the pre-release version `3.0.0-alpha.1` on the dist-tag `@alpha`.
+When pushing that commit, **semantic-release-plus** will publish the pre-release version `3.0.0-alpha.1` on the dist-tag `@alpha`.
 That allow us to run integration tests by installing our module with `npm install example-module@alpha`.
 Other users installing with `npm install example-module` will still receive the version `1.0.0`.

 The Git history of the repository is now: